mhdhazmi/GNNPowerSystem/Paper/Plan.md

 * and close the label-leakage loopholes.

 If you want, share the repo next—specifically I’d look for: (1) how SSL pretraining targets are formed, (2) how label-fraction subsets are sampled, (3) early stopping + threshold selection logic, and (4) what exactly goes into node/edge features for cascade.
 That’s where “paper-valid” vs “looks-good-but-leaks” is decided.

+# Peer Review Forth Results:
+## What the updated results genuinely show (the good news)

+### 1) SSL gives a **real** lift in low‑label regimes, and it also improves stability

+Your multi‑seed results are the strongest part of the update.
+For cascade prediction on **IEEE‑118**, at **10% labels** you report:

+* Scratch: **0.2617 ± 0.2426**
+* SSL: **0.8743 ± 0.0505**

+That’s not just an improvement in mean performance — the **variance collapses** (std ~0.24 → ~0.05), which is exactly the kind of “validity” signal reviewers like because it suggests SSL is making the training *more reliable*, not just luckier.

+You also did the same multi‑seed reporting for **IEEE‑24** cascades (nice), where SSL helps but more modestly:

+* Scratch: **0.7528 ± 0.0291**
+* SSL: **0.8599 ± 0.0117**

+This matches the narrative “SSL matters more as the grid gets larger / harder / more imbalanced”.

+### 2) Power Flow and “OPF/line‑flow” show consistent improvements vs scratch

+Your PF table shows MAE reductions across label fractions (largest gains at low‑label):

+* PF MAE improvements reported: **~37.1%** at 10% labels down to **~15.1%** at 100% labels

+Your “OPF” table similarly shows MAE reductions (again biggest at low‑label)

+So: directionally, the core story “SSL improves sample efficiency” is supported.

+---

+## Major validity risks / reasons reviewers could reject (these are fixable, but **must** be fixed)

+### A) You currently have **internal contradictions** about what SSL is reconstructing (this is a red flag)

+In one place you explicitly claim *no target overlap*:

+* PF SSL reconstructs **masked injections** (not voltage)
+* “OPF/Line Flow” SSL reconstructs **line parameters** (x, rating), not flows

+But elsewhere you describe SSL as reconstructing *the downstream targets themselves*:

+* “mask 15% of node voltage features (V)” and “mask 15% of edge flow features (P_ij)”

+If a reviewer sees this, they will assume **label leakage** (or at least unclear protocol).
+Even if your *code* is correct, the *paper* won’t survive review with contradictory descriptions.

+**What to do:** pick one protocol (ideally the leakage‑safe one: injections + line parameters), delete/replace all conflicting text, and add a single “Leakage Avoidance” paragraph that explicitly states what is never used in SSL pretraining.

+---

+### B) You are calling something “OPF” that is not OPF (naming + problem definition issue)

+One section literally defines OPF as “predict power flow magnitudes on edges”  — that’s **line flow prediction / PF‑derived**, not optimal power flow (dispatch/cost/constraints).

+This matters because OPF has established baselines and evaluation norms.
+If you call it OPF but don’t predict generator set‑points, costs, or constraint activity, reviewers will mark it as **misframed**.

+**What to do (choose one):**

+1. **Rename the task** everywhere to *Line Flow Prediction* (or PF‑edge regression).
+   **OR**
+2. Actually implement OPF targets (dispatch + cost + feasibility/violations) and evaluate them properly.

+Right now, mixing “OPF” terminology with flow prediction weakens the paper’s credibility.

+---

+### C) The cascade results are strong, but your reporting still suggests possible **evaluation/selection bugs**

+In `all_results.json`, there are runs where scratch reports **best_val_f1 = 0.0** but test F1 is non‑trivial (e.g., 0.286) , and another where scratch test F1 is 0.724 with best_val_f1 still 0.0 .

+That combination is… unusual.
+It often means at least one of these is happening:

+* best‑model selection is not actually based on the metric you think it is,
+* validation F1 is being computed incorrectly (thresholding mismatch, wrong labels, wrong averaging),
+* thresholds are being tuned using test data (even accidentally),
+* or logging is wrong / stale.

+**What to do:** before submission, you need a clean statement like:

+> “We select checkpoints by validation PR‑AUC (or F1) and tune the classification threshold on validation only; test is evaluated once with the frozen threshold.”

+And you need the code to match that.

+If you can’t confidently explain how `best_val_f1` can be 0.0 while test F1 is 0.724, reviewers will not trust any of the cascade numbers.

+---

+### D) You appear to still have **two different IEEE‑118 baseline stories** floating around

+One part shows the “pos_weight baseline that collapses” (scratch ~0.099 at all label fractions) , while your newer work uses focal loss + stratified sampling and produces strong scratch scores at ≥20% labels .

+This is not automatically wrong — but it **must be framed honestly**:

+* If you present the collapsed baseline in the paper, reviewers will ask “why didn’t you tune the baseline?”
+* If you present the focal‑loss baseline, your “SSL is essential” wording must soften, because scratch is actually very good at 50%/100%.

+**Best practice:** include both as an ablation:

+* “Naive BCE+pos_weight can collapse at 118‑bus low label; focal loss fixes this; SSL still improves mean + stability.”

+That turns a potential weakness into a useful insight.

+---

+### E) Cascade prediction may be **too easy** if the inputs include near‑deterministic signals

+Your “Prediction‑Time Observability” description says you use voltage/flows/loading derived from PF/state estimation  and you even acknowledge that cascades are strongly signaled by high loading near limits .

+That raises the obvious reviewer question:

+> “Does a trivial baseline like max(line_loading) > τ already get near‑perfect F1?”

+If yes, then the *scientific contribution* is weaker (even if engineering is solid).

+**What to do:** add two baselines + one ablation:

+* Baseline 1: **max loading threshold** (or a logistic regression on a few scalar summary stats)
+* Baseline 2: **XGBoost/RandomForest** on tabular engineered features
+* Ablation: remove flow/loading features and test whether topology/SSL still helps.

+Without this, reviewers may argue you are learning an obvious rule.

+---

+## So… is it ready to publish?

+### Verdict: **Not submission‑ready yet**, but **absolutely worth publishing** after a focused cleanup pass.

+Your core claim (“SSL improves sample efficiency and stability for grid GNN tasks, especially large/imbalanced cascade prediction”) is supported by the multi‑seed tables and is publishable in principle.

+However, I would not submit to a serious venue **yet** because there are several “reviewer‑fatal” issues that are about *validity and clarity*, not model performance:

+**Must‑fix before submission**

+1. Remove the SSL objective contradictions and explicitly guarantee no leakage.
+2. Fix the OPF naming (rename or implement actual OPF).
+3. Audit/repair the model‑selection + thresholding pipeline so validation metrics make sense (no “best_val_f1 = 0.0 but test is great”).
+4. Add trivial baselines + a feature ablation for cascade prediction to show you’re not just learning a threshold on loading.
+5. Add seed variability (mean±std) for PF + line‑flow too, not only cascade.

+**If you do those 5 items**, then yes: you have a credible, valid, publishable paper (at least workshop / applied ML-for-power venues; and potentially a stronger venue depending on how deep the physics/robustness analysis goes).

+---

+## If you want, I can do a much stricter “publication audit”

+Right now, the biggest open question is whether the contradictory SSL descriptions are just stale text or reflect real leakage in some runs.
+If you share the repo, the key thing to check is:

+* exactly which tensors go into SSL pretraining targets,
+* whether SSL pretraining includes any test scenarios (transductive vs inductive),
+* and how validation thresholds/checkpoints are selected.

+That audit is what will move this from “promising” to “I’d bet on acceptance.”